 U.S. Army Officer

 After graduating from West Point, officials brevetted Porter as a second lieutenant in the 4th U.S. Artillery, stationed at Fort Monroe, Virginia.
-Authorities commissioned him as a second lieutenant on June 18, 1846, and promoted the soldier to first lieutenant on May 29, 1847.
+Authorities commissioned Porter as a second lieutenant on June 18, 1846, and promoted him to first lieutenant on May 29, 1847.